About:

 As a subscriber, you’ll:

-• Participate in discussions that shape our understanding of modern welfare
+• Participate in shaping our collective understanding

 The Commitment